Mutinous soldiers in Niger sever French military ties while ''hostage'' president pleads for US help | Law-Order

 Niger's roughly 25 million people live in one of the poorest countries in the world, and any cuts in foreign aid could be disastrous.
 Already, citizens are feeling the effects after ECOWAS suspended all commercial and financial transactions between its member states and Niger and froze Nigerien assets held in regional central banks.

-There have been fears the junta could limit the export of uranium from Niger, which contributes 5 per cent of the global share, according to the Paris-based Organization for Economic Cooperation and Development.
+There have been fears the junta could limit the export of uranium from Niger, which contributes 5 per cent of the global share, according to the Paris-based Organisation for Economic Cooperation and Development.

 Some residents in Niamey said things can hardly get worse.